-3. 2.
-Class 2 General General Unsecured Claims
+3. Class 2 - General Unsecured Claims

-The Debtors estimate that, following completion of the Claims reconciliation process, the aggregate amount of Allowed Claims in Class 2 will be approximately \$5,500,0005,000,000, after deducting duplicate Claims, Claims not supported by the Debtors' books and records, Claims that have already been reduced by agreement of the parties or order of the Bankruptcy Court, and Claims that are subordinated and Claims that are subject to other objections.
+The Debtors estimate that, following completion of the Claims reconciliation process, the aggregate amount of Allowed Claims in Class 2 will be approximately \$5,000,000, after deducting duplicate Claims, Claims not supported by the Debtors' books and records, Claims that have already been reduced by agreement of the parties or order of the Bankruptcy Court, and Claims that are subordinated and Claims that are subject to other objections.
 The Claims in Class 2 consist primarily of Claims of vendors and subcontractors.

-On the Effective Date, or as soon thereafter as practicable, Holders of Allowed General Unsecured Claims will be paid approximately 0.4 - 57.6% of the allowed amount of their Claim.
+On the Initial Distribution Date, Holders of Allowed General Unsecured Claims will be paid that portion of the Distribution Fund available, subject to costs associated with plan confirmation and any subsequent appeals.
 The Holders of such Claims should also receive subsequent distributions from the proceeds of the Kyocera Litigation, preference and fraudulent conveyance litigation, and other Causes of Action that will be commenced by the Debtors and/or the Liquidating Trustee.
 Such payments shall be in full and complete satisfaction of such Holder's General Unsecured Claims.